A SHORT HISTORY OF (MY) CARS

 1954: Growing up in Kansas City, my first car was a 1931 Model A Ford I bought from my Lawn Mowing service revenue, something like 45 bucks.
 It was nothing if not a Death Wish Suicide Machine with its woefully inadequate mechanical brakes and the gravity-fed gasoline tank perched right above my knees.
 The dashboard Gas Gauge was some kind of a Rotary Float indicator plugged directly INTO the Gas Tank...yeah, the same one that was right above my knees.

 I guess you could say the Model A had the first anti-lock brakes, and that would be technically correct.
 Actually, a better term would be anti-stop brakes.
 The parking brake was a right-hand pull lever.
 But there was a reason they called it the “emergency brake” because that was the only way to lock up the rear wheels…which, I must say, saved my BUTT more than once.
-It's only by luck that I didn't get seriously fuck myself up, or worse.
+It's only by luck that I didn't get seriously fuck myself up,.
 But I loved tinkering with it.
 I even hacksawed off the muffler because...NOISE!
 The theory is: if you can't go fast, at least you can make a big racket.
 Why the neighbors didn't complain is a total mystery to this day.

 One time I was just clattering along a side street close to home when something in the engine went horribly wrong.
 No need for a Check Engine light…because it was goddamn obvious I needed to check the engine.
 Which was literally broken!
 Good thing I had Roadside Assistance...that is, my friend Dick Patterson, who came over to help me push it home.